Improved invariant polytope algorithm and applications: Summary of the main modifications

 \subsection{Finding s.m.p.\ candidates}

-Algorithm~\ref{alg_invpoly} only terminates, if the s.m.p.-candidates $\Pi_r$ are indeed s.m.p.s..
-Thus, algorithm~\ref{alg_invpoly} heavily relies on a correct initial guess for the s.m.p.-candidates.
+The invariant polytope algorithm~\ref{alg_invpoly} only terminates if all s.m.p.-candidates $\Pi_r$, $r=1,\ldots,R$, are indeed s.m.p.s..
+Thus, the invariant polytope algorithm~\ref{alg_invpoly} heavily relies on correct initial guesses for the s.m.p.-candidates.
 A plain brute-force search in~\ref{alg_invpoly}~\eqref{alg_invpoly_cand} will fail, if the s.m.p.s length is large.
-Our numerical tests have shown that even for random pairs of matrices, s.m.p.s of length greater than 30 are not uncommon.
-A particular easy example of two matrices with a very long s.m.p.\ is given in Example~\ref{ex_longsmp}.
+Our numerical tests have shown that even for random pairs of $2\times 2$ matrices s.m.p.s of length greater than 30 are not uncommon.
+A particular easy example is given in Example~\ref{ex_longsmp}.
 We present two new methods that search for s.m.p.s efficiently in Sections~\ref{sec_modgrip} and~\ref{sec_modinvpoly_testrho}.